-There are endless ideas out there, so don’t be afraid to try something unique.
-A new combination of products might seem strange at first but it will certainly garner attention.
+There are endless merchandising ideas out there, so don’t be afraid to try something unique.
+A new combination of products might seem strange at first, but it will certainly garner attention.
 And if done well, could be a huge retail success.

 Quick service restaurants continue to do well across the board.
-Even fast food, in the wake of the health and wellness craze, have found ways to keep growing.
-Nowhere is this growth among QSRs greater than with food trucks and pop up shops.
+Even fast food, in the wake of the health and wellness craze, has found ways to keep growing.
+Nowhere is this growth among QSRs greater than with food trucks and pop-up shops.

 Pop-ups have similar luxuries.
 They are an easy way to market your SMB and great talking points for social media.
 Plus, it provides the urgency and excitement that get a buzz going around your brand.
 Pop-ups can serve food, but they can also be all other sorts of retail, from a fashion boutique shop to a pet store.